ocean-tracking-network/node-manager-training/_episodes/06_tag_metadata.md

 The notebook will indicate the sheet had passed quality control by adding a **green checkmark** beside each section.

-If there are any errors go into database and fix the `otn` tables themselves, or contact the researcher, and re-run.
+If there are any errors, go into the database and fix the `otn` tables themselves, or contact the researcher, and re-run.

 #### Task list checkpoint